beginning of content

 Some people with atrial fibrillation have no symptoms.
 Others may:

-If your heart is in atrial fibrillation, your pulse will be irregular.
+If your heart is in atrial fibrillation, your pulse will have an irregular rhythm.

 What causes atrial fibrillation?